 Knight of Kayce (formerly)

-House Kenning seem to have been a knightly House at its origin and gained a lordly statues at some time after the Dance of the Dragons, since their rulers used to held the title of the Knight of Kayce.
+The Kennings may have been landed knights at their origin and gained a lordly status at some time after the Dance of the Dragons, since their rulers have used the title Knight of Kayce in the past.

 House Kenning of Kayce was founded by Herrock Kenning, an ironborn warrior from House Kenning of Harlaw.
 During the decline of the driftwood kings of the ironborn, Herrock the Whoreson used his horn as a signal for the whores of Kayce to open a postern gate, allowing his men to take the town for House Lannister, the Kings of the Rock.

 A banner of House Kenning is among those gathered to escort the corpse of Tywin back to Casterly Rock from King's Landing.
 Ser Kennos of Kayce accompanies Ser Jaime Lannister in his campaign in the riverlands.

 House Kenning of Kayce at the end of the third century

 The known Kennings of Kayce during the timespan of the events described in A Song of Ice and Fire are:

 - Herrock Kenning, the founder of the house.